 We observe that many of our neighbors get stuck on a single aspect of godliness, often with unhappy consequences.
 Some groups see God as synonymous with love -- and leave no room for responsibility and justice.
 Others move in an opposing direction, finding God chiefly a Being of authority and stern justice and demanding submission to the point of sacrificing reason -- and the rest of humanity.

 Through the ushpizin, Jews encounter a God who, despite His unity, is thoroughly complex and can only be known to us in very different personalities.
 Through the Seven Shepherds, as they are called, we discover a hierarchy of values, with chesed, lovingkindness, at the top, but incomplete without reference to inner strength, to the intellectuality of Torah, to the binding of the spiritual to the practical.
+We learn that all these exist within God's world but also within each of our individual souls.
+By meeting the ushpizin, we ultimately meet the selves we were meant to be.

 We welcome your feedback.